nikitu0008-collab/NeoVim-NikiZip/README.md

     nvim-treesitter

-📝 License
+📄 License

-This project is distributed under the MIT License.
-See the LICENSE file for more information.
+MIT – free to use, modify, and share.

-⭐ If you find this configuration useful, please consider giving it a star on GitHub!
+⭐ If this setup makes your backend coding smoother, give it a star!